exoscale/exoscale-cloud-controller-manager/docs/service-loadbalancer.md

 The ID of the Exoscale NLB corresponding to the Kubernetes *Service*.
-This annotation is set automatically by the Exoscale CCM after having created the NLB instance if one was not specified (see the *Multiple Kubernetes Service on a single Exoscale NLB* section for more information).
+This annotation is set automatically by the Exoscale CCM after having created the NLB instance if one was not specified (see section *Using an externally managed NLB instance with the Exoscale CCM*).

 #### `service.beta.kubernetes.io/exoscale-loadbalancer-name`